-- Mnay German radio stations are listed at: www.deutschland.fm
+- Many German radio stations are listed at: www.deutschland.fm

 - German radio stations streaming live on the internet

 - If you are looking for regional emissions then we recommend using a search engine and the appropriate keywords (e.g. "Radio Bamberg", "Rundfunk München", "TV Berlin").
-You usually get good results from the German Meta-engine Lixam.de, a service of the university of Hannover.
+You usually get good results from the Europaen Search-engine Qwant.com/

 For a look at the radio program, we recommend using www.yahoo.de.
 By taking a look at the Bavarian radio (Bayerischen Rundfunk), you get an idea of the most common program structure of the public radios in Germany: